-The St. Charles Girls' Softball Assocation has been providing instructional softball leagues for girls in the Fox Valley Area for over 50 years.
+The St. Charles Girls' Softball Association has been providing an instructional softball league for girls in the Fox Valley Area for over 50 years.
 Over 250 girls take part in the league each summer.
 Registration begins in January and ends in the beginning of April.
-Practices begin in early May with games being played from late May to mid July.
+Practices begin in early May with games being played from late May to the first week in July.

 Originally known as "The Lassies", St. Charles Girls Softball was created by Dick Burkley and the St. Charles Park District in 1964.
 The league grew quickly and in 1967 a team was invited to compete in a qualifying tournament for the National Championship.